Bonner

 Population growth drivers in Bonner are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Bonner's population, as per AreaSearch's analysis, was approximately 7,335 as of November 2025.
-This figure represents a decrease of 4 individuals since the 2021 Census, which recorded a population of 7,339 people.
-The change is inferred from the estimated resident population of 7,358 in June 2024 and address validation since the Census date.
-This results in a population density ratio of 2,657 persons per square kilometer, placing Bonner in the upper quartile relative to other locations assessed by AreaSearch.
-Over the past decade, Bonner exhibited resilient growth patterns with a compound annual growth rate of 2.5%, outperforming its SA4 region.
+Bonner's population, as of Feb 2026, is approximately 7,358, marking an increase of 19 people since the 2021 Census which reported a population of 7,339.
+This change was inferred from ABS estimated resident population data and address validation between the Census date and June 2024.
+The population density stands at 2,665 persons per square kilometer, placing Bonner in the upper quartile relative to other locations assessed by AreaSearch.
+Over the past decade, ending Feb 2026, Bonner has shown resilient growth with a compound annual growth rate of 2.5%, outperforming its SA4 region.
 Natural growth contributed approximately 52.1% of overall population gains during recent periods.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

-AreaSearch's projections for each SA2 area are based on ABS/Geoscience Australia data released in 2024, using 2022 as the base year.
-For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections, with a 2022 base, are adopted.
-Future population trends indicate an overall decline, with Bonner's population expected to decrease by 239 persons by 2041 according to this methodology.
-However, specific age cohorts are projected to grow, notably the 55 to 64 age group, which is anticipated to increase by 159 people.
+For areas not covered by this data and years post-2032, age group growth rates from ACT Government's SA2 area projections are adopted, using 2022 as the base year.
+Future population trends indicate a decline in overall population by 239 persons to 2041, but specific age cohorts like the 55 to 64 age group are projected to grow by 159 people over this period.

 Frequently Asked Questions - Population